AaqibAhamed/Finance_Tracker_APP/README.md

 * This is a basic demo application and does not include user authentication or authorization.
 * Error handling is basic and primarily focuses on HTTP status codes and simple alerts.
 * Data validation is primarily done using Data Annotations.
-* For simplicity, we are loading all data for the dashboard summary.
+* For simplicity, I'm loading all data for the dashboard summary.
 In a real application, this would likely be optimized.
+* Since it's a simple app I have ommited Data oroented Design Patterns like `Repository Design Pattern` and `Unit of Work` principles.
+* Used manual data binding instead of `Auto Mapper`
+* Not included individual custom Exceptions to maintain simplicity
+* Logs are not added or exported
+* Deployment, service dependencies not included- No needed here.

 ## Code Quality